 - The brownie was created at Chicago’s Palmer House, when Bertha Palmer, wife of millionaire hotelier Potter Palmer, requested a new dessert to serve at the 1893 World’s Columbian Exposition.

 - The first Ferris wheel made its debut at the 1893 World’s Columbian Exposition.
-FYI: Today, Navy Pier is home to a nearly 200-foot Ferris wheel modeled after the original.
+FYI: Today, Navy Pier is home to a nearly 200-foot Ferris wheel in honor of the original.

 - The Twinkie was invented during the Depression by Chicagoan Jimmy Dewar.
 It was originally filled with banana cream, but bananas were scarce during WWII, so vanilla cream was substituted.